hall-lab/speedseq/README.md

 * `outprefix.sv.vcf.gz`

 ### speedseq realign
 `speedseq realign` allows alignment from one or more BAM files, rather than FASTQ inputs.
-It automatically read group information from the BAM header to mark duplicates by library.
+It automatically parses read group information from the BAM header to mark duplicates by library.

 ```
 usage:   speedseq realign [options] <reference.fa> <in1.bam> [in2.bam [...]]